minerva-university/cs162-hc-history/README.md

 What it does:
 - Installs dependencies
-- Prompts you for your credentials
+- Authenticates using your browser session
 - Pulls data from the Minerva Forum and stores it in `data.db`
 - Optionally runs AI summarization using OpenAI